Nikki Bella Says She’s Still Holding On To Her Wedding Dress ‘Just In Case’ She Reconciles With John Cena

 Previously, the couple said that there was a difference of opinion in having children — Nikki wanted them, John didn’t — and that’s why they didn’t get married when they were supposed to.
 It was then, per Cena, that they realized that they still loved each other and wanted to give their love another try.

-It should be interesting to see if John Cena and Nikki Bella do, in fact, walk down the aisle, or if this is all a ruse to drum up interest in an eighth
+It should be interesting to see if John Cena and Nikki Bella do, in fact, walk down the aisle or if this is all a ruse.